axllent/mailpit/docs/apiv1/Search.md

 **Method** : `GET`

-The search returns up to 200 of the most recent matches, and does not support pagination or limits.
+The search returns the most recent matches (default 50).
 Matching messages are returned in the order of latest received to oldest.